If you’re vacationing with your dog in the area, you’re probably looking for Lake Tahoe dog friendly beaches.

-Remember to respect other beach visitors and help keep the pristine waters of Lake Tahoe beautiful by always following posted rules, respecting marine habitats, and packing out your trash (including dog poop).
+Remember to respect other beach visitors and help keep the pristine waters of Lake Tahoe beautiful by always following posted rules (dogs must be on leash unless stated otherwise), respecting marine habitats, and packing out your trash (including dog poop).

 Be aware that the lake level can vary by season and from year to year based on the snowfall.

 Some years a beach may appear large while the shoreline could be virtually non existent the next year.

 Unless noted, beaches are open year-round as far as I am aware.

 During our visit, we tried to stop by all of the South Lake Tahoe dog beaches.

 Kiva beach in South Lake Tahoe was our favorite.
 It has a great view that is magical at sunrise.

 When we were there, the beach was a mix of rocks and sand but I hear that the terrain can depend on what year and season you visit.